 - a.
-Houses: most debtors can keep the primary residence that they own if they continue to pay their mortgages and have less than \$35,000 in equity. - b.
-Cars: most debtors can keep their cars if they continue to pay their car payments and have less than \$3500 in equity. - c.
-Wages: N.C.G.S. § 1-362 protects from most types of creditors wages earned within the preceding 60 days to the extent reasonably necessary to support the individual, family or household.
+Houses: most debtors can keep the primary residence that they own if they continute to pay their mortgages and have less than \$35,000 in equity.
+If both spouses are on the title the exemption doubles (\$70,000).
+If debtor is 65 or older and has a decased spouse, exemption is up to \$60,000. - This exemption amount is very low compared to postpandemic real estate values.
+It is very important to check Zillow.com or other websites to begin determing the value of the real estate and whether the property will be protected in a Chapter 7. - If equity is higher than exemption amount, consider a Chapter 13. - Remember that you must be current on your mortgage to keep your home. - b.
+Cars: most debtors can keep their cars if they continue to pay their car payments and have less than \$3,500 in equity.
+Does not apply to cars purchased within 90 days of filing. - This exemption amount is very low compared to postpandemic car values.
+It is very important to check NADA.com or other websites to begin determing the value of the car and whether it will be protected in a Chapter 7. - If equity is higher than exemption amount, consider a Chapter 13. - Remember that you must be current on your car payment to keep your car. - c.
+Wages: N.C.G.S § 1-362 protects from most types of creditors wages earned within the preceding 60 days to the extent reasonably necessary to support the individual, family or household.
 This is why North Carolina does not allow wage garnishment for most types of debts.